DennisLent/RustyRunways/docs/gui/index.md

 - Resizable panels and windows; stable sizes for Save/Load and info windows.
 - Multi‑order selection and filters improve throughput when dispatching multiple orders.
 - Log panel spans full width and sticks to the latest message.

+## Getting the desktop app

+- Download installers from the [Releases](../releases.md) page.
+We publish cross‑platform builds for every tagged release.
+On macOS we ship a universal binary that runs on both Apple Silicon and Intel.
+- Developers can run the app from source:
+  - Dev mode: `scripts/dev_tauri.sh` (starts Vite + Tauri window)
+  - Build: `cd apps/tauri/src-tauri && cargo tauri build`